umd-ischool-inst326/inst326-public/modules/module05/slides.md

 ::: incremental

+- What we know
     - Collection of objects that are ordered and immutable
     - Tuples are sequences
     - Tuples use parentheses to enclose sequences

 :::